mdeggies/blog/source/_posts/2016-03-02-integrating-jekyll-with-gh-pages.markdown

 Rake install will install the default Octopress theme on your site.
 Generate and deploy will get it running, and preview will allow you to preview your site locally at localhost:4000

+# HOLD UP!!

+There's one last step you need to follow to get your blog up and running!
+Navigate to the _config.yml file in the root of your blog project.
+In addition to changing the default info in 'Main Configs' to your info (url will be https://yourusername.github.io/blog - title will be whatever you want - author will be your name - etc) you must do one more thing!

+Navigate to the 'Jekyll & Plugins' section.
+Change the option ##### root: / to
+##### root: /blog

+This will point the root url of your site to the correct page.
+Don't forget to do this step, or none of your styling will be visible (as you will be doing GET requests to the wrong urls!)

+After adding, committing, and pushing your changes to github, you'll be able to view your blog at yourusername.github.io/blog

+# Optionally install a new theme

 To install a new theme, such as ioveracker's MNML, follow these steps:

 - git clone git://github.com/ioveracker/mnml.git .themes/mnml